openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 In Studio:

 #. :ref:`Enable cohorts in your course<Enabling and Configuring Cohorts>`.
 #. :ref:`Create content groups<Creating Content Groups>`.
-#. :ref:`Specify Components in Courseware as Visible Only to Certain Content
+#. :ref:`Specify components in courseware as visible only to particular content
-   Groups`.
+   groups<Specify Components in Courseware as Visible Only to Certain Content Groups>`.

 In the LMS:

 #. :ref:`Assign students to cohorts<Options for Assigning Students to Cohorts>`.
 #. :ref:`Associate one or more cohorts with a content group<Associate Cohorts
    with Content Groups>`.
-#. :ref:`Preview Cohort Specific Courseware`.
+#. :ref:`Preview cohort-specific courseware<Preview Cohort Specific Courseware>`.

 .. _Cohorted Courseware Example: